GridTools/gt4py/docs/development/ADRs/0017-Toolchain-Configuration.md

 - an external name used to load from environment variables (possibly with a common prefix)
 - a fallback default value in case no environment variable is defined

-Any other toolchain option is considered an implementation detail.
+Any other toolchain option is considered an implementation detail from the point of view of the end user.

-### Limit the times when configuration can change

-By making the `gt4py.next.config` module contain module level variables with user configuration, we ensure user configuration can only be changed between python interpreter runs (after `from gt4py import next` the configuration is fixed).
-Of course there are ways around it but they should be considered unsupported as they are difficult to make reliable (consider monkey patching as an example).
+### Read end user configuration only once at import time

+We design `gt4py.next.config` as a module with module level variables, which are initialized at import time from environment variables (if they exist).
+We are aware that this decision has significant drawbacks.
+The main justification for it is to keep scope minimal by reusing the pattern from `gt4py.cartesian`.

 ### Environment variables are the primary end user interface